Coconut oil has become one of the hottest trends over the past several years but at the time of writing this, the pendulum has started to swing back.

 Candida albican is one of many different types of fungus that live in and on the human body.
 It’s the type of yeast that normally lives in small amounts in places like your mouth, belly, on your skin, genitals, and in your digestive tract.

 Normally it doesn’t cause any problems.
 Other microorganisms that live in your body, like your gut bacteria, can keep the candida in check, as does your immune system.
-But when the environment is right, the yeast can multiply and grow out of control.
+But when conditions are just right, the yeast can multiply and grow out of control.
 The infection it causes is called candidiasis

 Candidiasis, or overgrowth syndrome, can present with irritable bowel syndrome-like symptoms, abdominal bloating, constipation, chronic fatigue syndrome, depression, and even sugar cravings.